Substance Abuse Resources

 While the social costs can be high to addicted individuals and their loved ones, addiction is not a moral failing or a social problem in itself; instead, it’s a disease with complex causes and effects that differ according to the individual.
 When someone is ready to give up addiction and move toward sobriety, resources are available in Newark and the surrounding areas.
 These include drug rehab in Newark, OH as well as alcohol rehab in Newark, OH.
 Taking the first brave step of acknowledging the problem can be the hardest thing to do.
 With facilities around the country, The Recovery Village can guide you as you begin your journey to a drug-free life.

-By speaking with an intake coordinator, you can learn more about:
+By speaking with an intake coordinator, you can learn more about Ohio rehab and:

 - Newark drug rehab